 Congratulations you survived another holiday season!
 Finally, all the shopping, preparing, rushing, cooking, cleaning, and everything else is either done or winding down.
 But unfortunately, sometimes the holidays ending doesn’t reduce stress; sometimes we feel more anxious and discouraged having to face the coming year.
 When we spend weeks (or possibly months) gearing up for the holiday season and flip the calendar only to see about a million things that need to be done, it can lead to overwhelm and decision fatigue.
 I’m here to help with some tips on coping with the holiday hangover.

 This may sound counterintuitive when you feel like you have so much to do, but take a moment to ask yourself, “Do I really need to get everything done this second?“

 Personally, when I am feeling very stressed, I need to pause and really ask myself, “Are any of these decisions life-threatening?”
 Chances are your world won’t come to a crashing halt if it takes you an extra day or two to take down the Christmas decorations.
 It might not hurt your quality of life if you wait an extra week to bag up clothes to donate or sell.

-Obviously sometimes having our homes clean and put back together can go a long way to help us relax.
+Yes, I understand having our homes clean and put back together can go a long way to help us relax.
 But NOT if it adds additional and unnecessary stress.
-Think about what needs to be done and, if nothing is pressing, take a day to sleep in.
-Spend time with your family.
-Enjoy life.
+Think about what needs to be done and, if nothing is pressing, take a day to sleep in, spend time with family, and just enjoy life!
 You may find you’ll feel more prepared to handle the aftermath of the holidays.

 I’m going to be completely honest: I have a love/hate relationship with to-do lists.
 To-Do lists can be AWESOME, but they can cause a lot of anxiety.
 Somehow, having these items written down makes it so vitally important and crucial.
 It can even add an unneeded sense of urgency.
 Urgency can add stress and anxiety and it seems like there is certainly enough of this going around!